Follow along and create your own Value Ladder as I show you how I designed my personal one.

 … I watched this HUGE, ridiculous growth happen.

-And so, these questions that I’m walking through are the kinds of things that were being tackled when I was at ClickFunnels.
+These questions that I’m walking through are the kinds of things we tackled when I was at ClickFunnels.

 When it comes to value ladder design, people are like,